Tape-Worm/NoesisGUI.MonoGameWrapper/README.md

 Installation
 -----
 1. Download the 1.3 C# API Windows SDK from [NoesisGUI Forums](http://www.noesisengine.com/forums/download/file.php?id=229).
-2. Extract it to the folder `\NoesisGUI-SDK\`.
+2. Extract it to the folder `\NoesisSDK\`.
 The resulting directory tree should then contain the following subfolders:

-        NoesisGUI-SDK
+        NoesisSDK
           |--Bin
           |--Doc
           |--Samples